AlessioRoda/rt2_assignment1/README.md

 For this simulation it is necessary to install the Coppelia simulator, you can find here the link to install it https://www.coppeliarobotics.com/downloads.
 Please notice that you should enlarge your Coppelia scene once you have installed it in order to run correctly the simulation.

+In the scene that you can find here the values of the velocity of the motors has been incremented in order to make the simulation faster, so the velocity of the motor in Coppelia is bigger than the velocity that you can read by running rostopic echo /cmd_vel.

 As before you have to clone the rt2_assignment1 action branch inside your_ros_workspace/src folder and make sure you are using ros noetic inside your .bashrc file.
 Now before launching the nodes execute